OpenSourceBrain/PotjansDiesmann2014/NEST_SLI/README.md

 <!--
  *  README.md
  *
- *  See README.txt in NEST.
+ *  This file is part of NEST.
  *
  *  Copyright (C) 2004 The NEST Initiative
  *